ilkkahanninen/petiole/packages/petiole/README.md

 You get the resolved action types from actionTypes object, e.g. `counter.actionTypes.increase`.

-**Notice:** combineTree() takes the ownership of the leaf and you can attach a leaf only once.
+**Notice:** createTree() takes the ownership of the leaf and you can attach a leaf only once.
 If you want to reuse a leaf you have to reuse the declaration object, not the partially instantiated leaf.

 Ok.
 We have our action creators but how do access the state and dispatch the actions?
 Same way as with Redux.
 First we need to create our store.
 Use Petiole's own `createStore`: